13. Paths Cross

 Went down the steep stair to find another wooden door.

-Able to use the steep bulkhead stairs as leverage, Henry put his shoulder against the lower door and pushed with his legs until the wood frame snapped and the door popped inward, metal bolt clattering on the cement floor.
+Able to use the original and steep bulkhead stairs as leverage, Henry put his shoulder against the lower door and pushed with his legs until the wood frame snapped and the door popped inward, metal bolt clattering on the cement floor.

 Stepped into the basement, wondering, why am I here?